matevz-kovacic/active-model/sol-execbench-094/README.md

 After the first measured round I began acting as a research lead.
 My interventions ranged from strategy — *"analyze which workloads are actually losing"*, *"don't assume another parameter sweep is the answer"*, *"investigate why this supposedly fast implementation is unexpectedly slow"* — to naming specific techniques worth testing.

 I made **13 technique-level proposals.
 The model adopted 3 and refuted 10**, each with a mechanism identified.
-Adopted: per-thread ownership width for the high-batch workloads, asynchronous shared-memory staging, and moving max-state computation off the per-token dependency chain.
+Adopted: a wider per-thread ownership width for the high-batch workloads, asynchronous shared-memory staging, and moving max-state computation off the per-token dependency chain.

 What the model owned throughout: deciding *how* to implement each idea, designing the experiments, measuring, attributing results per workload, and — repeatedly — **rejecting suggestions that its measurements refuted**.